Canon 50D vs Panasonic G80

 Body comparison: Canon 50D vs Panasonic G80

 The side-by-side display below illustrates the physical size and weight of the Canon 50D and the Panasonic G80.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 50D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably smaller (28 percent) than the Canon 50D.
 Moreover, the G80 is substantially lighter (39 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.